I am a

 Within the Bachelor of Design program, your second and third years focus on selected majors:

-Interior design and environments
+Interior and Spatial Design

 - visualise concepts and data across architecture, health and engineering